CGCL-codes/ShareRender/README.md

 6. Start RenderProxy.exe with IP of DisManager in any physic server.

-7. Start client with request of RTSP and rqeust of game. (e.g. )
+7. Start client with request of RTSP and rqeust of game. (e.g. client config/client.rel.conf rtsp:://127.0.0.1:8554/Trine )

 8. Some other functions is integrated to system for convenience to query performance data.
 Please contact author for detailed information.

-##Game test cases
+## Game test cases

 SprillRitchie: http://sprill-ritchie-abenteuerliche-zeitreise.software.informer.com/1.0/